 In a blog post, Microsoft outlines how Defender will AI to try to defeat malware before it has a chance to get its claws into systems.

 At first, the new version will be just for enterprise customers, but it's rumoured that eventually the tech will filter down to consumer versions of Windows 10.
 It's no real surprise: most of the big antivirus companies are now using AI to detect malware as early as possible and therefore provide better protection.
 See our roundup of the best antivirus to make sure your computers are protected.

 How to get the spring Creators Update

-Assuming your PC is already running Windows 10, you should receive the Creators Update automatically, since it's an update and updates in Windows 10 are installed when they're available.
+Assuming your PC is already running Windows 10, you should receive the Creators Update automatically.
 However, you can check for updates manually by going to Start, Settings (the cog icon), Update & security, Check for Updates.
 The Creators Update will be available in the same place.